jhleakakos/get-your-movies-here/README.md

 This is a sample node app that allows users to rent movies and TV shows.

+Explain tech stack

+This app primarily uses [Bootstrap](https://getbootstrap.com) on the front end.
+There are a handful of custom css properties in the public directory.

+This app uses a Node/Express/MongoDB stack on the back end

+## Quick Summary of App Functionality with Screenshots

 ## Manual Dependencies

 - Node/NPM
 - MongoDB

 You need to install [Node](https://nodejs.org).
 You will likely install [NPM](https://www.npmjs.com) along with Node, but you can install it separately if needed.
 You also need to install [MongoDB](https://www.mongodb.com).

 You can use NPM to install the rest of the project dependencies.

 Nodemon is installed as a local development dependency.

-## Running App

-Before running the app, make sure the mongodb service is running.
-For instance, on Linux, use `systemctl start mongodb` or `systemctl enable mongodb.`

-Once the MongoDB service is up, use `npm run nodemon` in the app directory to start the app.

-## Roles

-The app has no users in the database by default.
-To create an admin account:

-- run the app
-- create a standard user with the Register feature
-- run `mongo` to start the MongoDB shell

-In the MongoDB shell:

-- run `use getyourmovieshere` to switch to the app database
-- \*run `db.users.findOne({"username": *username*})` to confirm you have the right user

-Users are set with the role of customer by default.
-To promote a user from a customer to an administrator (role of "admin"):

-- \*run `db.users.updateOne({"username": *username*}, {$set: {"role": "admin"}})`

-Once you have an administrator account, you can use the app interface to change other users to administrators or customers.

-\* substitute desired username in place of *username*

 ## .env file

 The dotenv package uses the .env file in the root of the project.
-This file needs two environment variables
+This file needs two environment variables:

+Add in code blocks that users can copy and paste to add these Note that .env file is not included in version control

-- API_KEY: this is the key to access the TMDb movie API; you can get this key by signing up for an account and requesting an API key at [The Movie Database](https://www.themoviedb.org/)
+- API_KEY: this is the key to access the TMDb movie API.
+You can get this key by signing up for an account and requesting an API key at
+[The Movie Database](https://www.themoviedb.org/)

 - SESSION_SECRET: this is a random string that you pass into the secret option for the express session middleware in app.js

 ## Database Setup